Foul Play is a new kind of true crime magazine.

 FOUL PLAY ISSUE TWO.

-We're delighted to announce that issue 2 will be publishing on 30th April -- and it's looking criminally good (if we do say so ourselves).
+We're delighted to announce that issue 2 is OUT NOW -- and it's looking criminally good (if we do say so ourselves).

 We introduce our first theme: Crimes Against Nature.
 Botanical theft, fowl play and how one unlikely man staged the greatest natural history heist of all time.
 Also, we meet an artist who collected over 8000 dime-bags to highlight one city's drug problem, plus there's also our usual advice for what the discerning true crime fan should be reading, watching and listening to.

-Be the first to get your hands on a copy by pre-ordering now below.
+Be the first to get your hands on a copy by ordering now below.